Student Accounts: (401) 865-2284Student Loans: (401) 865-2050Fax Number: (401) 865-1988

 Bills are due each year for the Fall semester on August 15th and the Spring semester on December 15th

 Why am I being billed for Health Insurance?

 Every student is required to have Health Insurance coverage.
-If you have your own coverage and wish to decline the Providence College coverage you will need to fill out a waiver with Gallagher Koster Insurance at www.gallagherkoster.com.
-Please refer to the Gallagher Koster website for the deadline.
-Any student submitting a waiver after the deadline will need to complete a petition to waive at www.gallagherkoster.com.
+If you have comparable coverage and wish to waive the Providence College coverage you will need to fill out a waiver with University Health Plans at www.universityhealthplans.com/Providence .

 I am using Tuition Management Systems for paying my student bill monthly, but have received a bill from Providence College with a balance due.